-OBJECT: The best five card poker hand, out of seven cards, wins the pot.
+OBJECT: The best five card unique casino hand, out of seven cards, wins the pot.

 1.Players must place an ante into the pot.